This document covers commonly-asked questions about Cloud Interconnect features and architecture grouped into the following major sections:

 Can I use Cloud Interconnect to terminate an MPLS LSP inside my VPC network?

-As of December 2018, VPC does not offer a native capability in GCP to terminate MPLS LSP.
+As of December 2018, VPC does not offer a native capability in Google Cloud to terminate MPLS LSP.

 For a self-managed MPLS VPN service, can I make my VPC network appear as an additional site?